Entanglement and Confinement in Coupled Quantum Systems

-\section{Coupled vector model}
+\subsection{Coupled vector model}

-Let us consider the coupled free vector model on a three-dimensional sphere, with the gauge-singlet constraint.
+In addition to the Gaussian matrix model discussed in Sec.~\ref{sec:Gauged-Gaussian-MM}, another analytically-solvable example is the coupled free vector model on S$^1\times$S$^2$, with the gauge-singlet constraint.
 We introduce $N$-component vectors $\vec{\phi}_f$, where $f=1,\cdots,N_f$ are the flavor index.
+Hence the Lagrangian density is ${\cal L}=\frac{1}{2}\sum_{f=1}^{N_f}(\partial_\mu\vec{\phi}_f)^2$.
 In the path integral formalism, the singlet constraint can be imposed by introducing the Chern-Simons gauge field \cite{Shenker:2011zf}.
 Non-constant modes along the sphere have bigger `effective mass' $\sim\sqrt{m^2+\Delta^2}$, where $m$ is the mass and $\Delta^2$ is the eigenvalue of the Laplacian.
 Due to the lack of the interaction, each mode behaves as harmonic oscillator, whose frequency is the same as the `effective mass'.
 Therefore we can use the findings of Sec.~\ref{sec:coupled-harmonic-oscillators}.
-The left-right coupling $C\sum_{f=1}^{N_f}\int d^3x\left(\vec{\phi}_{{\rm L},f}\cdot\vec{\phi}_{{\rm R},f}\right)$ makes each pair the TFD with certain shifted frequency and effective temperature.
+The left-right coupling $C\sum_{f=1}^{N_f}\left(\vec{\phi}_{{\rm L},f}\cdot\vec{\phi}_{{\rm R},f}\right)$ makes each pair the TFD with certain shifted frequency and effective temperature.
 Note that the values of the shifted frequency and effective temperature depend on the pair.
 The ground state is the tensor product of such TFDs.